Aniththa/TMLS-AzureML-AutomatedML/README.md

+# Toronto Machine Learning Summit 2020
-# KDD'20: From Zero to AI Hero with Automated Machine Learning
+## Workshop: Machine Learning Simplified: From Ideation to Deployment in Minutes with Automated Machine Learning

-### Presenters:
+### Presenter:
 * Aniththa Umamahesan, Program Manager
-* Deepak Mukunthu Iyappan Babu,  Principal Program Manager
-* Cesar De la Torre Lorente, Principal Program Manager
-* Anup Shirgaonkar, Principal Data & Applied Scientist

 The content below is a guide for a self-paced lab to understand the E2E Automated Machine Learning capabilities both through the Python code experience and UI no-code experience.